artgon/artgon.github.com/_posts/2014-10-06-scala-case-for-correctness.md

 programmers, it's because _writing concurrent code is hard!_

 "Easy concurrency" sounds like the famous last words of a cocky brogrammer.
-What I mean by the word "easy" is that the it's easy to reason about.
+What I mean by the word "easy" is that it's easy to reason about.
 The concurrency method encouraged in Scala is the actor model, via Akka.[^2] The biggest advantage of the actor model is not one of performance or clustering -- it's correctness.
 Having a guarantee